How to Reset Blackstone Regulator (6- Steps)

 It usually happens when you have a tenacious regulator which often disrupts the gas pressure and makes the flame slow, affecting the overall heating system of the grill.

-This issue can be resolved by releasing the gas pressure and resetting the regulator.
+This issue can be resolved by releasing the gas pressure and doing Blackstone regulator reset.

 Solution